JarvisSan22/SDS-011-Python/AQ/readme.md

 ```
 Addional varaibles for BLINKT if connected

-Set BLINK="ON" and check the PMVALUE to set light color limits
+Set BLINKT="ON" and check the PMVALUE to set light color limits
 ```
 BLINKT="ON"  #BLINkt hat option (Cant fit DHT22 with the BLINKET Hat) PMVALUE=[10,20,30]  #Set intevals for light colors defult colors (Green,blue,organe red) +